 Some cockroach species have a significant odor.
-This odor will not only create an unsavory environment in your restaurant, it could lead to unsavory food.
+This odor will not only create an unsavory environment in your restaurant, but it could also lead to unsavory food.
 Strong smells can affect how food tastes.

 Every business does better when employees are happy.
 Morale has a significant impact on your bottom line.
 And cockroaches can have a significant effect on morale.
-There are few people who like to work in a kitchen that has ongoing cockroach problems.
+Few people who like to work in a kitchen that has ongoing cockroach problems.